Modern C++

 exploration of C++ features.

-A beginner reader should skip these sections/slides
+A beginner reader should skip these sections/slides.

 See next.
 C++ concepts are closely linked, and it is almost impossible to